 ESIP’s strength comes from the expertise and dedication of its 180 partner organizations, who advance Earth science information best practices in an open and transparent fashion.
 Among our many partners are the NASA, National Oceanic and Atmospheric Administration (NOAA) and U.S. Geological Survey (USGS) Earth observing data centers, as well as government research laboratories, research universities, modelers, education resource providers, technology developers, nonprofits and commercial enterprises.

-There are four types of ESIP partners.
+There are five types of ESIP partners.

-- Type I: Distributors of satellite and ground-based data sets, as well as standardized products derived from those data.
+- Type I: Distributors of satellite and ground-based data sets, as well as standardized products derived from those data

-- Type II: Providers of data and information products, technologies or services aimed primarily at the Earth science and research communities.
+- Type II: Providers of data and information products, technologies or services aimed primarily at the Earth science and research communities

-- Type III: Commercial and non-commercial organizations engaged in developing tools for Earth science.
+- Type III: Commercial and non-commercial organizations engaged in developing tools for Earth science

 Become an ESIP Partner